 Many eternal flames will be pivotal to rituals and religions across the world.
 The Jewish faith uses the flame as part of a ritual which occurred at the Tabernacle and now the Jerusalem Temple.
 It was part of a commandment that a fire should burn continously at the Outer Altar.
 In modern times we can see reference to the eternal flame in the form of “sanctuary lamps”which are kept in the synagogues across the world.
 Flames will continue to be used as a symbol of respect and sacredness as it is the only element that can convey such feelings with force and illumination.

-This look at this bizarre and wonderful natural phenomenon was sent to us by wildlife and nature enthusiasts Chessington Holidays.
 Which phenomena make your jaw drop?
 Has any fire burned longer than the Mrapen?

 Courtesy Mark RyanWhat a difference a year can make.
 The water levels of the Mississippi River this year are at their lowest on record, yet just last year, in the spring of 2011, extreme flooding of Ol’ Muddy was a source of deep concern for those living along its eroding banks.